itsdmd/CS201-Final/README.md

 # WhatHappenedOnThatDay

-A website that fetches a list of news based on **date, category and keywords** provided by user, which they can then click to read the full article.
+A website that fetches a list of news and events based on **date, category and keywords** provided by user, which they can then click to read about the subject in greater detail.

 ## Table of Contents